The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/leveling-guide.md

 * Inner Chaos\
   … Storm’s Path, Storm’s Eye, Upheaval etc. as per usual rotation.

-# 82: Bloodwhetting
+# Level 82: Bloodwhetting

 The trait "Raw Intuition Mastery" is unlocked, changing Raw Intuition into Bloodwhetting.
 If you thought Raw Intuition was good, now it's even better.
 Remember to use it lots.

-# 86: Orogeny
+# Level 86: Orogeny

 The AoE version of Upheaval is unlocked.
 At the time of writing this (patch 6.11), it should be used on three or more targets.

-# 88: The Third Onslaught
+# Level 88: The Third Onslaught

 Square Enix decided to give us a third stack of Onslaught.